openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + **ipcamera.m3u8** HLS (HTTP Live Streaming) which uses H.264 compression.
 This can be used to cast to Chromecast devices, or can display video in many browsers (some browsers require a plugin to be installed).
 Please understand that this format due to the way it works will give you lag behind realtime, more on this below.
-+ **ipcamera.mjpeg** whilst needing more bandwidth, it is far more compatible for displaying in a wider range of UI's and browsers.
++ **ipcamera.mjpeg** whilst needing more bandwidth, it is far more compatible for displaying in a wider range of UIs and browsers.
 It is normally 1 second or less behind real-time.
 FFmpeg can be used to create this stream if your camera does not create one for you, but this uses more CPU.
 A lot of cameras limit the resolution in this format, so consider using HLS, autofps.mjpeg, or snapshots.mjpeg instead which will be in a higher resolution.